artemiscloud/activemq-artemis-operator/docs/help/operator.md

 The operator provides options in the custom resource that utilizes cert-manager x509 certificates to configure SSL/TLS transports for brokers.
 It also works with [trust-manager](https://github.com/cert-manager/trust-manager) to distribute trust CA bundles.

 Before configuring a broker you need to have the certificates and bundles ready.
+The bundle target secret key must end with `.pem`.
 In the following example a self-signed isser is used as a root CA.

 Step 1 - create the root self-signed issuer